Steps To Determine Eligibility For The Warrant Officer Program

 - Applicants must submit an Age waiver request with the application if they exceed the age requirements specified.

 - Determine the Warrant Officer (WO) Military Occupational Specialty (MOS) for which you might be qualified.
 The most common MOS that personnel from other services are eligible to apply for is 153A (Aviator) because this MOS requires no prior skills or training.
-For this MOS you must be less than 33 years of age by the convene date of the board (or request a waiver) and have 20/50 distant visual acuity, correctable with spectacles to 20/20, also note there is an Aeromedical refractive error exception to policy (LASIK/PRK information).
+For this MOS you must be older than 18, but not more than 32 years at the time of board selection (or request a waiver) and have 20/50 distant visual acuity, correctable with spectacles to 20/20, also note there is an Aeromedical refractive error exception to policy (LASIK/PRK information).
 All other Warrant Officer (WO) Military Occupational Specialties (MOSs) require you to be at least pay grade E5 or higher with 4-6 years experience in a skill that is closely associated with a WO MOS.
 Review the Prerequisites and Duty Descriptions part of this web site to determine if you are doing very similar work to one of the WO MOSs.

 - To apply for any WO MOS you must meet the minimum prerequisites or ask for a prerequisite waiver.
 You must submit a separate waiver for each prerequisite you do not meet.
 In your prerequisite waiver(s) you must explain how you obtained the equivalent knowledge or experience required by the prerequisite through training or experience in your service.
 You can gauge the training/experience required by a prerequisite by first reviewing the WO MOS duty description.
 If you have been doing very similar work as that described in the WO MOS duty description, then you probably have good justification for requesting a waiver.
 Approval is granted only if the Army proponent for that MOS feels you have the skills and experience that justify approving the waiver.